 - at least two authorized individuals initiate a contribution recommendation;

-- the recommendation is reviewed and approved by an attorney in the law department; and,
+- the recommendation is reviewed and approved by the vice president government relations and the GGF treasurer; and,

 - a check is drawn against the GGF’s account and signed by two authorized individuals.

 Click here for a list of the GGF contributions made during the first half of 2022.

 PARTICIPATION IN TRADE ORGANIZATIONS

 Norfolk Southern participates in rail industry trade associations, chambers of commerce, and other trade organizations.
 These organizations promote collaboration among the members and provide a forum to allow the members to focus on issue advocacy and promote best practices in safety, operations, and business.
 Among many other benefits, membership typically provides Norfolk Southern employees with the opportunity to participate in educational and public relations activities, industry conferences, and networking opportunities.
 Our membership does not imply that we agree with or endorse every position that these groups may take.